-However, compared to the body, the lips contain drastically lower amounts of melanin, so the lips rarely, if ever, tan.
+However, compared to the body, the lips contain drastically lower amounts of skin pigment (melanin), so the lips rarely, if ever, tan.
 However, the lips can still burn.

 The skin on the lips, just like the skin on the rest of the body, serves as a protective barrier to the tissues underneath.
 However, the skin on the lips has some major differences that make the lips:

 Little to No Melanin – More prone to sunburn, Less prone to suntan

 Melanin is a pigment in the skin that gives skin its color and protects the skin from the sun – the more melanin, the greater skin protection.

 The lips, however, contain little, if any, melanin.
 The lips’ reddish color instead comes from blood vessels in the dermis, rather than from melanin.

 The lips’ lack of melanin means they do not tan.

 However, since melanin protects the skin from the sun, the lack of melanin in the lips means they are less protected from the sun and thus more prone to sunburn.1-3